kaanaksit/odak/docs/course/fundamentals.md

 To learn more about these, please read the [code section of the contribution guide](../contributing/#code).

+### Use fewer imports
+When it comes to importing libraries in your code, please make sure to use a minimal amount of libraries.
+Using a few libraries can help you keep your code robust and working over newer generations of libraries.
+Please stick to the libraries suggested in this course when coding for this course.
+If you need access to some other library, please do [let us know!](https://github.com/kaanaksit/odak/discussions)

 ### Fixing bugs
 Often, you can encounter bugs in your code.
 To fix your code in such cases, I would like you to consider using a method called `Rubber duck debugging` or `Rubber ducking.`
-The basic idea is to be able to express to a third person or yourself code line by line.
+The basic idea is to be able to express your code to a third person or yourself line by line.
 Explaining line by line could help you see what is wrong with your code.
 I am sure there are many recipes for solving bugs in codes.
 I tried introducing you to one that works for me.